Sanikrm/gitPractice/practiceFile.md

 Gold - Mixed Doubles - Japan
-USA men's basketball seems to not be able to work well together USA men's basketball are taking Ls for the first time
+USA men's basketball seems to not be able to work well together USA men's basketball are taking Ls for the first time Facts, they seem to be playing worse than the 2004 team.
+This is why you get zion.